Are Liver Function Tests?

 into the blood.
 This causes ALT levels to increase.
 A high result on this test can be a sign of liver damage.

-Aspartate transaminase (AST) is an enzyme found in several parts
+Aspartate aminotransferase (AST) is an enzyme found in several parts

 of your body, including the heart, liver, and muscles.
 Since AST levels aren’t